 - Tailgating.
 If the semi-truck is following another vehicle too closely and that vehicle suddenly stops, the truck driver may not have time to stop the semi safely.

-- Distractions.
+- Distracted driving trucker.
 Because they travel alone for so many hours, many drivers are tempted to entertain themselves by texting, browsing the internet, looking at social media, talking on the phone, eating or drinking.
 Distractions increase the risk of accidents for all drivers as they draw the driver’s hands from the wheel, eyes from the road, and attention from the task of driving.

-- Improperly loaded cargo.
+- Falling cargo truck accidents.
 Cargo must be properly loaded and secured to prevent it from shifting during transport.
 Shifted cargo can create an imbalance that makes the truck harder to control and increases the risk of a rollover.

 - Unfamiliar roadways.
 The job of transporting goods often requires truck drivers to navigate cities that he or she has not traveled to before.
 This can increase accident risks if the driver is unaware that he or she has gotten on a one-way road or exit ramp going the wrong direction or misses a turn and drives carelessly in an attempt to get back to it.
 Another example of how an unfamiliar roadway may cause a semi-truck accident is when there is a new road alignment due to road construction, which may cause the driver to inadvertently enter the lane of opposing traffic.
 In 2017, 30 percent of work zone fatal crashes and 12 percent of work zone injury crashes involved at least one commercial truck, the FMCSA noted.

-- Poor training.
+- Less experienced truck drivers.
 A shortage of truck drivers has led to increasing demands on the ones doing the job.
 These demands sometimes cause companies to put drivers on the road solo before they’re ready.
 While truck drivers are required to complete courses to obtain their commercial driver’s licenses, these courses offer little by way of real-life experience and how to respond to situations that arise.

 Caused by Other Factors